JPSS-2 (Now called NOAA-21)

 A record number of Americans experienced extreme weather firsthand in the last decade.
 Some woke to floodwater outside their homes or wildfire smoke in their sky.

 Others suffered sweltering heat waves that didn't let up and parched soil on their farms.

-They also take the temperature of our lower and upper atmosphere.
-By contributing to a long-term archive of these temperature measurements, they show us how our planet’s atmosphere is changing.
+JPSS satellites also take the temperature of our lower and upper atmosphere.
+By contributing to a long-term archive of these temperature measurements, they show us how our planet’s atmosphere has changed over time.

 Helps Us Understand Extreme Weather

 Click on the red dots in this spinning planet to see the role the JPSS satellites have played in major weather events:

 The Visible Infrared Imaging Radiometer Suite (VIIRS) instrument captures natural-color images of fires, like the massive Dixie fire seen here, the second largest in the state’s history.
 Scientists also use VIIRS data to detect and map fires in remote places like Alaska, where remote-sensing airplanes don’t fly.

 VIIRS also contributes measurements to a model called HRRR-Smoke, which simulates the behavior of wildfire smoke–its thickness and movement, both high above the clouds and on the ground.
 At the surface, fine smoke particles can penetrate deep into the lungs and aggravate a range of health problems, such as asthma and heart and lung disease.
 Smoke high in the atmosphere can also affect visibility for pilots and block incoming sunlight.